Roadside Equipment Every Heavy-Duty Trucker Should ...

 Wheel Chocks

-Wheel chocks play a crucial role in preventing heavy-duty trucks from moving while parked or during loading and unloading.
-These are standard components of every commercial motor vehicle.
-To ensure stability, it is recommended to use wheel chocks on both sides of the tires when parking on flat surfaces or when the rear tires are facing a slope.
+Wheel chocks are essential for preventing heavy-duty trucks from moving while parked or being loaded or unloaded.
+These items are standard on every commercial vehicle.
+To ensure stability, wheel chocks should be used on both sides of the tires when parking on flat surfaces or when facing an incline.

 '